fpeterek/parallel-algorithms/pagerank/README.md

 # maximum number links heading from one node = 50
 ```

+You can, of course, feel free to modify the arguments to suit your needs.

 ## Running the program

 The path to the input graph is expected as the very first CLI argument.